 If you can eliminate one or two options take a guess and “Mark” the question.

 If you are sure about the answer, attempt the question but do not mark it.

 The Von Restorff effect:

-Conventionally, we are taught to believe that first option chosen was most likely to be right and it’s better to refrain from changing.
+Conventionally, we are taught to believe that the first option chosen was most likely to be right and it’s better to refrain from changing.
 But research shows otherwise.
 Most of the times we change from wrong to right.
-But we remember those few instances where right option was changed to wrong.
+But we remember those few instances where the right option was changed to wrong.
 This act of selectively remembering unfavorable/usual events is Von Restorff effect.
 The percentage of “right to wrong” changes is 20.2%, whereas the percentage of “wrong to right” changes is 57.8%, nearly triple.
-So don not refrain from changing an answer if you feel like.
+So do not refrain from changing an answer if you feel like.